-Imaan Mazari-Hazir: Bail for rights lawyer who called Pakistan army 'terrorists'
+Imaan Mazari-Hazir: Lawyer who called Pakistan army 'terrorists' re-arrested

 The last two years in Pakistan have been full of great political turmoil, economic instability and rising security concerns.

-Amidst all these crises, people were looking forward for a new election to bring some stability.
+Amidst all these crises, people were looking forward to a new election to bring some stability.

-But the polls, which were due to take place this autumn, have now been postponed indefinitely, leaving many concerned about Pakistan's democratic future.
+But the polls, which were due to take place this autumn, are now likely to be postponed, leaving many concerned about Pakistan's democratic future.